Gravesend bus hub

 - £215,000 from Ebbsfleet Development Corporation

-In addition, £1.48m from the Kent Thameside Strategic Transport Infrastructure Programme (STIPs) has been reallocated to this project from the Rathmore Road improvement scheme as this was delivered under budget.
+In addition, £1.48 million from the Kent Thameside Strategic Transport Infrastructure Programme (STIPs) has been reallocated to this project from the Rathmore Road improvement scheme as this was delivered under budget.

 The scheme aims to make it easier for people to access Gravesend town centre using public transport, through providing improved and integrated bus facilities.